-The scenario charts have been updated to reflect the intended application of the policy for the 2021 financial year and references to prior financial years have been updated where appropriate to aid understanding.
-A copy of the shareholder-approved policy (including the scenario charts for the 2020 financial year) is in the Annual Report and Financial Statements for the Year Ended 31 December 2019, which is available at the Company's website.
+The scenario charts reflect the intended application of the new policy (assuming it is approved) for the 2023 financial year.
+A copy of the policy previously approved by shareholders is in the Annual Report and Financial Statements for the Year Ended 31 December 2019, which is available on the Company's website.